 How to Create a Budget

-As you gain more experience throughout your career, you can negotiate for higher salaries.
-However, when you are first starting out in your field, you will be earning an entry-level salary, which tend to be on the lower end of the spectrum of pay.
+As you move up the career ladder, you can negotiate higher salaries.
+Until then, you likely will earn an entry-level salary, which tends to be on the lower end of the pay scale.

-Dana is starting her first job as a copy editor and she is making about $30,000 a year.
-She is 22, single and lives in a one-bedroom apartment not too far from her job in downtown Little Rock.
-After withholdings are taken from her paycheck (see How to Read Your Paycheck), she has about $2,000 of take-home pay every month.
+Let's use Dana as an example of how to create a budget.
+Dana just started her first job as a copy editor, earning $30,000 a year.
+She is 22, single and lives in a one-bedroom apartment close to her job in downtown Little Rock.
+After witholdings (see How to Read Your Paycheck), she has about $2,000 of monthly take-home pay to build her budget.

-Before Dana can determine what money she can spend on groceries, savings and fun, she needs to determine her fixed monthly expenses.
+First, Dana needs to determine her fixed monthly expenses.
 These are expenses that she must pay every month at roughly the same amount.

 This is what she put under that category: